bertkdowns/pyomo-replace/paper/paper.md

 To those familiar with IDAES, this may appear to be a more complicated approach to fixing an outlet variable, as typically you would fix it directly rather than worrying about which state variable you are replacing.

-# Properties of a Variable Replacement approach to Equation Oriented Modelling
+# Properties of a Variable Replacement approach to Equation-oriented Modelling

 This method of replacing state variables to define a model does not fundamentally change the model itself.
-However, specifying a model in this way provides some guarantees and useful properties that traditional equation oriented methods lack.
+However, specifying a model in this way provides some guarantees and useful properties that traditional equation-oriented methods lack.

 A useful analogy may be in the study of programming language theory.
 Functional and Imperative programming languages are both turing complete, but certain problems are better represented in an imperative language, while other problems are more simply expressed in a functional manner.
 Likewise, static typing systems do not change the correctness of a program, but they do make it simpler to validate and reason about the program.

 Variable replacement enforces a degree of regularity in the blocks that make up models, and in the overall structure.
-It provides a different paradigm in which to reason about equation oriented systems.
+It provides a different paradigm in which to reason about equation-oriented systems.

 1. It fundamentally removes the problem of Degrees of Freedom when defining a model.
 2. It standardises initialisation routines, as long as guesses are provided for state variables. <!--, and provides a standardised basis for calculating scaling factors. -->